ElderScrollsLegends/elder-scrolls-legends-docs/_api_v1/cards_list.md

 health
 : The total health of the card

-set
+set.id
+: The id of the set the card belongs to

+set.name
-: The set the card belongs to
+: The name of the set the card belongs to

 soulSummon
 : The number of soul gems it costs to soul summon